-These premium payments are calculated on an average over the life of your policy, making the payments stable and relatively unaffected.
-They seem to be higher at the beginning of your policy, when compared to stepped, however, they even out over the long term.
-The level premiums are predictable, and easy to budget around with no surprises.
-Even though they require a higher up-front payment, for the long term, they can save you money over the life of the policy.
+Premium payments are calculated on an average over the life of your policy, making the payments stable and relatively unaffected.
+Stepped premiums are typically higher at the beginning of a policy, but lower and even out over the long term, typically saving you money over the life of the policy.
+Level premiums are predictable and easy to budget for, giving you cover with no surprises.

 Stepped premiums are payments that start out low, based on your age, and when re-evaluated annually increases the premium as you age.
 This is a good option for younger people because the payments remain low at the onset and increase as you age.
 The stepped premiums are better for a short-term life insurance policy because near the end of the policy the premiums can get quite expensive.

 Both level and stepped premiums are good options, but of course it depends on each individual situation.
 It is important to carefully assess your current financial situation and choose the most appropriate premium style that you afford, in the short or long run.
 Should you be wishing to have cover over the long term, level premiums are the more affordable option.